btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 This guide will show you how to set up your Lightning Network (LN) node in BTCPay Server and guide you through the basics.

-BTCPay Server currently offers two implementations of the Lightning Network:
+BTCPay Server currently offers these implementations of the Lightning Network:

 - [LND](https://github.com/lightningnetwork/lnd)
 - [Core Lightning (CLN)](https://github.com/ElementsProject/lightning) (formerly c-lightning)